X-kimna/Let_us_dance_together/readme.md

 python train.py
 ```

-You can also change the training details by your self,  (see the `./options/AE_options.py`) , for example:
+You can also change the training details by yourself,  (see the `./options/AE_options.py`) , for example:

 ```
 cd v3